AP-IT-GH/FOTOMIND/README.md

 # Fotomind 2.0
+ FOTOMIND is a remote to trigger digital cameras.
 A Project with Christian Munk, to create a 3D Image by combining multiple simultaneously taken pictures

 Further info can be found in the following folders: